gunlinux/resentry/QWEN.md

 #### Use Case Layer
 - **Project Use Cases**: Business logic for project management in `/resentry/usecases/project.py`
-- **Envelope Use Cases**: Business logic for envelope processing in `/resentry/usecases/envelope.py`
+- **Envelope Use Cases**: Business logic for envelope processing in `/resentry/usecases/envelope.py` (now uses synchronous envelope parsing)
 - **Authentication Use Cases**: Business logic for authentication in `/resentry/usecases/auth.py`, including Login and RefreshToken functionality
 - Contains the core business rules and application-specific logic separated from API layer concerns